This is 'that' day

 This is that day, when the branches are naked, and the trees are as if suddenly upside down, their roots reaching to the sky.

 This is that day, when you realize the golden hot orange red yellow of autumn has passed.
 The next rains will dampen that wonderful and oh-so-transient noise of newly-fallen leaves, the din that arises with a musty waft when you scuff through them.
 Soon, their last remnants of color will drain away.
-Soon, they will be unremarkably bland, and rubbery, dampened.
+Soon, they will be unremarkably bland, dampened, rubbery.

 This is that day: first frost.
 First honest-to-goodness frost.